zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-grid.md

 - [Hierarchical](#grid-hierarchical)              - Plugin to display hierarchical items.
 - [EditableRow](#grid-editing)                    - Plugin to have editable rows.
 - [ReorderRow](#grid-reordering)                  - Plugin to have reorder rows.
-- [RightClickableRow]()                      - Plugin to have right-clickable row.
+- RightClickableRow (Docs coming soon)            - Plugin to have right-clickable row.
-- [Hoverable]()                              - Plugin to enable hover index communication with other parts.
+- Hoverable (Docs coming soon)                    - Plugin to enable hover index communication with other parts.

 Plugins are enabled in three ways.
 - with bit flags passed to the ViewModel constructor.